WWE Smackdown on Fox viewership: Final numbers for Friday's show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-WWE Friday Night Smackdown finished with 2.464 million viewers for Fox, according to Showbuzzdaily.com.
-The number was down from the previous episode’s 2.538 million final viewership count.
+WWE Friday Night Smackdown finished with 2.484 million viewers for Fox, according to Showbuzzdaily.com.
+The number was up from the previous episode’s 2.464 million final viewership count.

-Powell’s POV: Smackdown finished first in the adults 18-34 demographic for broadcast networks and tied for second in the adults 18-49 demographics.
-The show was dominant in the male 18-49 demographic.
-By the way, the WWE Raw ratings will be delayed until Tuesday due to the President’s Day holiday on Monday.
+Powell’s POV: Smackdown finished first in the adults 18-34 and 18-49 demographics for broadcast networks.
+The show also won the male 18-49 demographic.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features ProWrestling.net staffer John Moore returning for an in-depth discussion on NXT, AEW, Impact Wrestling, MLW, and the NWA, and more...